simon-weber/gmusicapi/docs/source/ports.rst

    (not a full port, just an example)

-They're in various states of completion and maintenance because, honestly, building a port is tough.
-If you're really against using Python, you might try wrapping gmusicapi in something language-agnostic instead.
+They're in various states of completion and maintenance because, well, building a port is tough.

+Alternatively, consider using `GMusicProxy <https://github.com/diraimondo/gmusicproxy>`__ or copying its approach.

 Building a Port
 ---------------